ct6502/vscode-idl/README.md

 This extension adds syntax highlighting and code snippets for the Interactive Data Language (IDL) from Harris Geospatial (formerly Research Systems, Inc.).

+The TextMate files and code snippets are originally from Mike Galloy's [idl.tmbundle](https://github.com/mgalloy/idl.tmbundle).

 ## Features

 * Syntax highlighting and coloring